 Some people can recover quickly after entering a rehab center.
 Others need years and years of group counseling to be able to talk through the issues.
 What everyone must understand is that there is never a “quick fix.”
 People who become addicted to drugs will likely suffer from addiction of one sort or another for the rest of their life.
 Every day will be a struggle to resist the temptations – but as time goes on, it becomes easier to resist.

 Treatment Statistics by Age

 For anyone who thinks it is too late to recover from a drug addiction, addiction recovery statistics paint a very different picture.

 A survey by the National Institute on Drug Abuse has broken down admissions by age.
 The largest percentage is for people who are between 25 and 29, which is 14.8%.
-Those who are 40-44 hold 12.6% of the admission, and the age group of 50-59 is 10.4%, showing that people of all ages will go into a rehab center in order to get help with a drug addiction.
+Those who are 40-44 hold 12.6% of the admission, and the age group of 50-59 is 10.4%, showing that people of all ages will go into a rehab center to get help with drug addiction.

-There are some individuals who will never check themselves into a rehab center of their own accord.
+There are some individuals who will never check themselves into a rehab center of their accord.
 No matter how much they need help, either they don’t see that there is a problem or they believe that it will not be effective.
 This is when intervention is more important than ever.
 For those that are in denial, an intervention can be a very upsetting time because they believe there are no reasons for them to obtain help.
-Family members of a substance abuser will host an intervention in hopes that, as a result, the person chooses to obtain drug treatment.
+Family members of a substance abuser will host an intervention in hopes that, as a result, the person chooses to get drug treatment.